PFAS: in California, regulators put cleanup levels on hold, but announce major data hunt

 The public meeting was to provide information on potential sources and risks of PFAS in California's drinking water.
 Invited panelists included (notably) no industry representatives, but did include the Water Board's Division of Drinking Water (DDW), California's Department of Toxics Substance Control (DTSC) and Office of Environmental Health Hazard Administration (OEHHA), the US EPA, US Navy, and several NGOs including Clean Water Action, Natural Resources Defense Council, and California Communities Against Toxics.
 Agenda and bios can be found here.

-PFAS are a group of over 4,000 manmade chemicals generally resistant to heat, water and oil, which have been used extensively in consumer products such as carpets, clothing, fabrics for furniture, paper packaging for food, fire-fighting foams and other industrial processes.
-PFAS are persistent in the environment.
-Some bioaccumulate.
-Some (disputed) studies demonstrate that exposure to PFAS may have a detrimental health effect on human health.
+PFAS are described as a group of over 4,000 manmade chemicals generally resistant to heat, water and oil, which have been used extensively in such products as carpets, clothing, fabrics for furniture, paper packaging, fire-fighting foams and other industrial processes.
+PFAS are resistant to degradation in the environment.
+Some may bioaccumulate.
+Some (disputed) studies demonstrate that exposure to certain PFAS may have a detrimental health effect on human health.

 The March 6 meeting will have major ramifications.
 In 2016, the US EPA published non-regulatory, lifetime Health Advisory Levels (HALs) for the two key PFAS chemicals – perfluorooctane sulfonate (PFOS) and perfluorooctanoic acid (PFOA) – in drinking water of 70- parts per trillion combined.
 These are very low levels, although some states have since gone lower.
 But unlike other states, California has not formally adopted the HALs nor established legally actionable levels of its own.
 Given the size and importance of PFAS-implicated industry in California, the key state regulators' next steps are critical.